Israeli strike destroys Gaza building with AP, other media - WTMJ

 Associated Press

 GAZA CITY, Gaza Strip (AP) — An Israeli airstrike on Saturday targeted and destroyed a high-rise building in Gaza City that housed offices of The Associated Press and other media outlets.
-AP’s president said the agency was “shocked and horrified” at the strike.
+Hours later, Israel bombed the home of a top leader of Gaza’s ruling militant Hamas group.

-AP staffers and other tenants safely evacuated the building after the military telephoned a warning that the strike was imminent within an hour.
-Three heavy missiles struck the 12-story building, collapsing it in a giant cloud of dust.
+The Israeli military said the home of Khalil al-Hayeh served as part of what it said was the militant group’s “terrorist infrastructure.”
+Al-Hayeh is a senior figure in the Hamas political leadership in Gaza, and the attack marked a further escalation, signaling that Israel is going after Hamas’ top leadership, and not just military commanders.
+His fate after the strike was not immediately known.

 For 15 years, the AP’s top-floor office and roof terrace were a prime location for covering Israel’s conflicts with Gaza’s Hamas rulers, including wars in 2009 and 2014.
 The news agency’s camera offered 24-hour live shots as militants’ rockets arched toward Israel and Israeli airstrikes hammered the city and its surrounding area this week.